rcardin/rcardin.github.io/_posts/2017-08-02-object-oriented-programming-strikes-back.markdown

 ## Conclusions

-Having discussed the differences between functional programming and object oriented programming paradigms we discover and understand an important concept, which is:
+Having discussed the differences between functional programming and object-oriented programming paradigms we discover and understand an important concept, which is:

 *The more a programming language is easy to learn, the easier it is to make mistakes using it.*